 To stop the sounds and vibrations of the touch response:

-- Go to Settings > Sounds & Vibration > Other sounds or System
+- Go to Settings > Sounds & Vibration > Advanced > Other sounds and vibrations

 - Once there you can deactivate: keyboard sounds, screen lock sounds, charging sounds, touch sounds, touch vibration, etc.

 Note: If the smartphone is going to be used by an elderly person who doesn’t have a keen sense of touch, it is recommended to leave the vibration activated, so it’s easier to tell when the screen is touched.